Costa Concordia: What happenedContinue reading the main story

 The rescue continued over the weekend, with the ship's safety officer, Marrico Giampietroni, being discovered and evacuated with a broken leg at 12:00 on Sunday.
 A South Korean couple were also rescued.

-Captain Schettino was arrested and later charged with multiple counts of manslaughter and abandoning ship.
+Capt Schettino was arrested and later went on trial, charged with multiple counts of manslaughter and abandoning ship.

 The ship's owners, Costa Cruises, said the captain had made an "unapproved, unauthorised" deviation in course, sailing too close to the island in order to show the ship to locals.Crash investigation